phanxipang/fansipan/docs/advanced/middleware.md

 ## Defining Middleware

-To create a new middleware, create a new `callable` class and put your logic inside `__invoke` method:
+To create a new middleware, create a new Invokable class and put your logic inside `__invoke` method:

 ```php
 use Jenky\Atlas\Request;